isaact/TSTools/README.markdown

 ---------------
 Allows reading text files one line at a time, very useful for processing large files text files.

 The last method allows you process the lines as they are read in.
-I use this class for doing mostly for reading large data export files and inserting them into a db efficiently while avoiding memory issues.
+I use this class for mostly for reading large data export files and inserting them into a db efficiently while avoiding memory issues.

 	-(id) initWithFilePath:(NSString *)aPath;
 	-(NSString *) readLine;